 Meets 2 times a week for 2.5 hours

 This course is the perfect complement to any internship in the nation’s capital - where politics and the federal government are front page news every day.
 This interactive course will explore the development of the American political tradition from the New England Puritan settlement to the Founding Era and the conclusion of the Civil War.
 The class will also examine how the role of government has changed, how people’s relationship to the government has evolved, and what this means for the future.
 Students will discuss the many ways in which Enlightenment liberalism developed alongside alternatives such as classical republicanism and Christianity.
 Students will explore these contradictory impulses in American political culture and discuss ways that they can be reconciled.
-Please click here for last summer's syllabus.
+Please click here for this summer's syllabus.

 Internship Seminar – Public Policy and International Affairs